irisha1e/research-profile/README.md

 ## Affiliation

-I am an independent researcher without a current institutional affiliation or institutional email address.
+Independent Researcher.
+I do not currently have an institutional affiliation or institutional email address.

-## Current Submission Context
+## Current Work

-I am preparing a research submission on AI memory systems and agent state modeling.
-My current work focuses on structured memory, long-term memory for LLM agents, coordinate-based memory systems, and mesh-based AI state modeling.
+My current work focuses on AI memory systems, long-term memory for LLM agents, coordinate-based memory systems, and mesh-based AI state modeling.

 ## Research Interests